+Stocks, or shares of capital stock, represent an ownership interest in a corporation.
 Every corporation has common stock.
 Some corporations issue preferred stock in addition to its common stock.
-Many corporations do not issue bonds.
+Shares of common stock do not have maturity dates.

 Stocks pay dividends, which are a distribution of the corporation's profits to its owners.
 However, the dividend occurs only if the corporation's board of directors declare the dividend.
 The dividend payments are not an expense on the corporation's financial statements or on its U.S. income tax return.

 Definition of Bonds